Budget Categories: Long list or short list?

 Detailed List of Budget Categories

-It’s helpful to start with a comprehensive list of budget categories to make sure you don’t miss anything.
+Sometimes, it’s helpful to start with a comprehensive list of budget categories to make sure you don’t miss any spending.

-If this list seems intimidating, move on to the next section where I’ll simplify it for you.
+If this list seems too intimidating, skip to the next section where I’ll simplify it for you.

-If a list of 182 separate categories sounds like heaven, have at it 🙂
+Start here if a list of 182 separate categories sounds like heaven 🙂

 Income